hectorhuertas/.dotfiles/README.md

     * In karabiner-elements, use a custom complex modification to capture specific `Command + <key>` combinations and forward them as `Alt + <key>` only in Alacritty.
 This avoids triggering the OSX shortcuts.
 The complex modification needs to target specific shortcuts to avoid disabling other global shortcuts implemented with `Command`, like Spectacle or Hammerspoon ones
     * In Alacritty, enable `Alt + <key>` as `Meta + <key>` for those shortcuts. (https://github.com/jwilm/alacritty/issues/62)
     * In tmux config, use `Meta` as the key modifier for the desired shortcuts
+* consider adding `let g:terraform_align=1` to nvim.init
+* make a list of available commands?? (r/reload_config in .zshrc + everything under `modules`)
+* add running `:%!jq .` on nvim save when file is json (https://stackoverflow.com/questions/26214156/how-to-auto-format-json-on-save-in-vim)
+* Review shorcuts in general, but specially in zsh prompt
+* create an utility to count how many times a function is used (to figure out what I use and don't)
+* check how cfssl does to install several binaries at the same time, and use that to create small go binaries for utilities, to substitute zsh/modules
+* Insert dotfiles shortcuts and utilities into anki (from README and from modules)

 ### Shortcuts system
 In order to have a productive environment, efficient shortcuts are essential.
 Here are a few cosiderations about the shortcut system, a list of shortcuts living outside of this dotfiles and the global list of shortcuts.